 Start by microwaving your blue candy melts in a bowl on low power for 30-seconds at a time.
 Stop and stir after each 30-second interval then repeat until the coating is completely melted.

 Dip the end of a lollipop stick into the melted coating and then into a cake ball, gently pushing until the stick is about half way through the cake ball.
-Stand the cake pops upright in a cake pop stand or foam block until the coating hardens.
+Stand the cake pops upright in a cake pop stand until the coating hardens.

 Once the coating has hardened, securing your cake balls on the sticks, you can begin dipping.
 If your blue coating has cooled or thickened, repeat the microwave heating process.